10-kp/note-taker/README.md

 - To use the application locally, run node server.js in your command line interface, and then open http://localhost:3000 in your browser.

 - The Note Taker app is live on Heroku for you to use as well.
+Here is the link https://damp-journey-24593.herokuapp.com/

 ## Technologies Used